IEC 62443: History

-As an international standard, the IEC 62443 family of standards is the result of the International Electrotechnical Commission (IEC) standards creation process where all national committees involved agree upon a common standard.
-Multiple organizations and committees submitted input to the IEC working groups and helped shape the IEC 62443 family of standard.

-Starting in 2002, the International Society of Automation (ISA), a professional automation engineering society and ANSI-accredited standards development organization (SDO) established the Industrial Automation and Control System Security standards committee (ISA99).
-The ISA99 committee developed a multi-part series of standards and technical reports about Industrial Automation and Control System (IACS) cyber security.
-These work products were submitted by ISA for approval and then published as North American ANSI standards.
-The ISA standards documents originally referred to as ANSI/ISA-99 or ISA99 standards were renumbered to be the ANSI/ISA-62443 series in 2010.
-The content of this series was submitted to and used by the IEC working groups.
+In 2002, the International Society of Automation (ISA), a professional automation engineering society and ANSI-accredited standards development organization (SDO) established a standards committee (ISA99).
+This committee developed a multi-part series of standards and technical reports addressing the cybersecurity of Automation and Control Systems.
+These standards were initially published as ANSI/ISA-99 or ISA99 standards.

+Around 2010, ISA99 strengthened its relationship with the International Electrotechnical Commission (IEC), leading to the renaming of the standards to ANSI/ISA-62443.
+The available content was submitted to and used by IEC working groups.
+Since then, the series has been commonly referred to as IEC 62443.

-In parallel, the German engineering associations VDI and VDE released the VDI/VDE 2182 guidelines in 2011.
+Meanwhile, the German engineering associations VDI and VDE released the VDI/VDE 2182 guidelines in 2011.
 The guidelines describe how to handle information security in industrial automation environments and were also submitted to and used by the IEC working groups.

+Current Situation

+The IEC 62443 series of standards is maintained by the International Electrotechnical Commission (IEC) Technical Committee 65 Working Group 10 (IEC TC65 WG10).
+The IEC working group and ISA99 committee continue to collaborate, creating joint leadership and project teams to develop the standards in the IEC 62443 series.
+Their collaboration integrates the processes and procedures of both ISA and IEC Directives, ensuring alignment in the development process.

+The resulting standards are published by ISA as ANSI/ISA 62443 in the United States and by IEC as IEC 62443 internationally.
+For any given part of the series, the technical content of the ISA and IEC editions is identical where both organizations have accepted the content.

+Relationship between IEC and ISA

+The relationship between IEC and ISA in the development of the IEC 62443 series is characterized by complementary roles.
+IEC serves as the global standardization body responsible for publishing and maintaining the IEC 62443 series, while ISA contributes significant technical expertise, industry insight, and foundational drafts through its ISA99 committee.

+ISA primarily focuses on the U.S. market and publishes standards under the ANSI/ISA 62443 designation.
+IEC, on the other hand, ensures global adoption and harmonization of the standards as IEC 62443.

+While both organizations collaborate on the majority of standards, they retain the independence to develop and publish standards separately when consensus cannot be reached.
+For example, IEC developed and published IEC 62443-6-1 independently without ISA involvement.

+Industry Application

-In 2021, the IEC approved the IEC 62443 family of standards as 'horizontal standards'.
-This means that when sector specific standards for operational technology are being developed by subject matter experts, the IEC 62443 standards must be used at the foundation for requirements addressing cybersecurity in those standards.
-This approach serves to avoid the proliferation of partial and/or conflicting requirements for addressing cybersecurity of operational technology across industry sectors where the same or similar technology or products are deployed at operating sites.
+The IEC has approved the IEC 62443 family of standards as 'horizontal standards'.
+This means that when sector specific standards for operational technology are being developed by subject matter experts, the IEC 62443 standards must be used at the foundation for requirements addressing security in those standards.
+This approach serves to avoid the proliferation of partial and/or conflicting requirements for addressing security of automation and control systems across industry sectors where the same or similar technology or products are deployed at operating sites.

 Structure

-IEC 62443 Industrial communication networks - Network and system security series of standards is organized into four parts:
+IEC 62443 Industrial communication networks - Network and system security series of standards consists of several parts, which are divided into six areas: